mashiro/ircp-ruby/README.md

 # Ircp

-Ircp is a IRC parser for ruby.
+Ircp is a IRC minimal parser for ruby.

 ## Installation